 Cactus Park Elementary is the second school of the nationally-celebrated pilotED Schools network.
 At Cactus Park Elementary, we strive to center the voices and experiences of our students and their families as we further the academic excellence, social identity development, and civic engagement of our students.
 From our daily identity-based curriculum to our on-campus farm, Cactus Park Elementary provides an inclusive, enriching lifestyle for our students and families to forever interrupt generational cycles of poverty.

 What You’ll Be Doing

-As an integral member of the academic support team, the primary responsibility of an Academic Teacher Aide (TA) will be to assist classroom teachers in effective instruction which supports holistic education.
-The Academic TA will be accountable for developing the academic outcomes of students through targeted instruction, while supporting a safe and respectful climate within the classroom.
+As an integral member of the academic support team, the primary responsibility of an Interventionist + Academic Teaching Assistant will be to assist classroom teachers in effective instruction which supports holistic education.
+The Academic Interventionist will be accountable for developing the academic outcomes of students through targeted instruction, while supporting a safe and respectful climate within the classroom.
 The Teacher Aides report directly to the Assistant Principal while working closely with classroom teachers.

 - Assist in planning and delivering targeted small group lessons, utilizing ELA and Mathematics standards;